b3nker/devteam-kpi-api/README.md

 # KPI API
-KPI API is a reporting API that fetch data in JIRA APIs and serialize them into intelligible objects.
+KPI API is a reporting API that fetch data in JIRA APIs and serialize it into intelligible objects.
 This app is destinated to April's projects (BMKP,RMKP) for management purposes.

 ## Targeted versions